- 1What Is Giardiasis?

 People who engage in unprotected anal or oral-anal sex

-The clinical symptoms in a person would depend on many factors, including the parasite load, the immune response of the person, etc. Some people may not show symptoms.
-Symptoms may appear one to two weeks after the infection and may last for two to six weeks.
-However, in people with weaker immunity, it may last longer.
+The clinical symptoms of a person depend on many factors, including the person’s parasite load and the immune response.
+Some people may not show symptoms.
+Symptoms may appear one to two weeks after the infection and may last two to six weeks.
+However, for people with weaker immunity, it may last longer.

 The symptoms include: